-CGS 2167C Computer Applications (50 hours)
+CGS 2167C Computer Applications 4 credits

 This course introduces the essential concepts necessary to make effective use of the computer.
 Students achieve an understanding of what a computer can do, how it works, and how it can be used to create documents using word processing and spreadsheet applications for business and personal use.
-Prerequisite: None.
+Lecture Hrs: 030.
+Lab Hrs: 020.
+Other Hrs: 000.

-CGS 2175 Database Management Core Skills (50 hours)
+CGS 2175 Database Management Core Skills (50 hours) 4 credits